muatik/genderizer/README.md

 Genderizer is a language independent module which tries to detect gender by looking at given first names and/or analyzing sample texts.

+***Always remember***:

+> Data-driven predictions can succeed --and they can fail.
+It is when we
+> deny our role in the process that the odds of failure rise.
+Before we
+> demand more of our  data, we need to demand more of ourselves.
+> -- The Signal and The Noise by Nate Silver

 ##Installation
 You can install this package using the following ```pip``` command: